 Antoni Komasa-Lazarkiewicz is a Polish composer currently residing in Berlin, Germany.
-In 2014 he worked on the Lionsgate TV mini-series ‘Rosemary’s Baby’, the German TV film ‘Das Ende Der Geduld’ and the Polish war drama ‘Miasto 44’.
-Most recently Antoni composed the music for ‘Spoor’ directed by Agnieszka Holland which premiered at Berlinale 2017 and won the Silver Bear Alfred Bauer Prize.
+In 2014, he worked on the Lionsgate TV mini-series ‘Rosemary’s Baby’, the German TV film ‘Das Ende Der Geduld’ and the Polish war drama ‘Miasto 44’.
+In 2016, Antoni composed the music for ‘Spoor’ directed by Agnieszka Holland which premiered at Berlinale 2017 and won the Silver Bear Alfred Bauer Prize.

 Antoni went on to win the 2008 European Film Music Trophy Young Talent Award for ‘Winterreise’ and the German Television Music Award for ‘My Mother, My Bride and I’.
 Major projects Antoni has composed for include ‘In Darkness’ (directed by Agnieszka Holland), ‘Back To Your Arms’ (directed by Kristijonas Vilidziunas) and “Between Two Fires” (directed by Agnieszka Lukasiak).